 - Helping to explain your actions.

-The Official Receiver and Examiner act solely in the interest of the company's creditors, so they’re unable to provide you with advice that's in your best interest.
+The Official Receiver and Examiner act solely in the interest of the company's creditors.
+They cannot provide advice that's in your best interest.
 I&L will counsel you on the issues that require attention to limit any adverse consequences against you such as personal liability claims, Director Disqualification Proceedings, or worse.

 Allegations of Misconduct

-The Examiner looks for evidence of misconduct (also known as Misfeasance) by the director, and will try to determine whether the trust creditors placed in the company and its director(s) was misplaced or abused.
-Examiners ask lots of questions and seek to identify areas where the director may have committed acts of misfeasance.
+The Examiner looks for evidence of misconduct (also known as Misfeasance) by the director.
+They will try to determine whether the trust creditors placed in the company and its director(s) was misplaced or abused.
+Examiners ask lots of questions, and seek to identify areas where the director may have committed acts of misfeasance.
 But if they believe mistakes were entrepreneurial rather than malicious, the director will not be severely reprimanded.

 In the months leading up to and during insolvency, the company would've collected VAT, National Insurance, and PAY taxes.
 Was any of this money handed over to HMRC and if not, what happened to the exchequer's revenue?
 In many instances, a competent insolvency practitioner will highlight how money that should've been sent to HMRC was used to repay the director's loan account, or compensate friends and suppliers the director was planning to bring over to a new business.
 Either way, both examples would reveal evidence of preferential treatment to creditors at the expense of HMRC.

 Depending on the type of liquidation, either the liquidator or Official Receiver will file to the Insolvency Service a Directors' Conduct D-Report.
 This is a confidential document outlining the director's behaviour.
 To prevent liquidators and Official Receivers straying from the truth, the D-Report is prescriptive, and asks questions like: